 Although the overall estimated price of a garage sale item is only $.85, a successful garage sale can generate a healthy chunk of change—especially during the summer months when garage sale season is in full swing.

-To learn how to make your next one profitable, check out these 21 garage sale tips, featuring advice from a variety of experts on planning, organizing, advertising, pricing, and much more.
+To learn how to make your next one profitable, check out these 23 garage sale tips, featuring advice from a variety of experts on planning, organizing, advertising, pricing, and much more.
+Our top five garage sale FAQs are also full of suggestions on how you can bring in extra money.

-Your garage sale has a much better chance of being successful if you do a lot of the legwork early.
+Your garage sale has a much better chance of being successful if you do some legwork early, so start decluttering!
 That means the bulk of your efforts should take place well before the big day—at least a week or two in advance.
 “Go through your entire house a few weeks before your sale and start putting aside items you will be selling,” says celebrity home stager and best-selling author Tori Toth.

 When choosing a day (or days) for your yard sale, make sure to consider the timing and the weather.
 “Check the weather forecast ahead of time and make sure the day is pleasant,” counsels Chhavi, a blogger for Mrs Daaku Studio.
 “A pleasant day would mean more people on the street!”